gchq/sleeper/docs/usage/ingest.md

 For ingesting any significant volumes of data, the bulk import process is preferred because it is faster and results in less compaction work later.
 The standard ingest process is mainly used for testing purposes.

-The standard ingest process can be called from Java on any `Iterable` of `Record`s.
+The standard ingest process can be called from Java on any `Iterable` of `Record`s, with the class `IngestFactory`.
 There is also an `IngestStack` which deploys an ECS cluster, and creates ECS tasks to run ingest when you send a message to an ingest queue in SQS.

 The bulk import approach can be customised to run in your own Spark cluster, or Sleeper can run it for you via an ingest queue in SQS.
 There are multiple stacks that can be deployed for this approach. `EmrServerlessBulkImportStack` runs the